Kong/gojira/doc/vagrant.md

 ### Kong running

 First, let's spin up a gojira.
 To make sure all future commands are trivial and clear, make sure `path/to/kong` points at the `master` branch.

+NOTE: If you have set `$KONG_PATH` for Vagrant, be sure to unset it before running gojira. gojira assumes that $KONG_PATH indicates where to find KONG _in the container_, not on the host.

-We are also going to bind the 8000 and 8001 port to our host, so we can use it as we did on our vagrant setup.
+We are also going to bind ports 8000 and 8001 to our host, so we can use them as we did on our vagrant setup.

 ```
 $ gojira up -k path/to/kong -pp 8000:8000 -pp 8001:8001